West Virginia Law Review

 All but the most tyrannical of people believe a judicial

-proceeding's chief function
+proceeding's chief function is to bring forth truth.

-is to bring forth truth.
-Therefore, it is disturbing that
+Therefore, it is disturbing that the recantation defense

 unavailable in most jurisdictions throughout the United

-unfortunate that of those states that have adopted
+States.
+It is also unfortunate that of those states that

-recantation defenses, almost all
+have adopted recantation defenses, almost all

 of them need reformulation.
 An overhaul of these defenses

-would cure one of the
+would cure one of the two prevailing problems: first, the

-accomplishing its function of
+defense is inept at accomplishing its function of

-encouraging recantations; or secondly, it needs improvement
+encouraging recantations; or secondly, it needs

-to fully maximize its
+improvement to fully maximize its truth-enticing potential

-truth-enticing potential while discouraging lying.
+while discouraging lying.

 A. More Jurisdictions Should Adopt a Recantation